 Build an App Like Uber

-Have you ever wondered how Uber is able to support, satisfy and delight 95 million active users, successfully complete 1.44 billion rides per year, and generate $26 billion of bookings per year?
+Have you ever wondered how Uber is able to support, satisfy and delight 161 million active users, successfully complete over 11 billion rides per year, and generate over $160 billion in gross bookings per year?

 We did, and this is the reason we are working on this blog series to understand and decode how Uber’s backend works and operates.
-This is part 2 of the blog series to understand Uber’s Service-oriented architecture and design.
+This is part 2 of the blog series to understand Uber’s Domain-Oriented Microservice Architecture (DOMA) and design.
+If your organization also wants to shift from monolithic to microservices, our digital transformation services can help you.

-In terms of scale and operational excellence, Uber’s endeavors to ensure billions of smooth rides for millions of rides every single day is simply mind-blowing.
-The very fact that around 25% of Americans are using Uber at least once a month shows how important Uber is for the public transport industry, and how mainstream Uber has become, in just 13 years of its existence.
+In terms of scale and operational excellence, Uber’s endeavors to ensure billions of smooth rides annually are simply mind-blowing.
+The very fact that a significant percentage of Americans are using Uber at least once a month shows how important Uber is for the public transport industry and how mainstream Uber has become in just 16 years of its existence.

-By understanding and more importantly, appreciating Uber’s backend process, and their advanced service-oriented architecture, we can develop and launch better mobile apps, and empower millions of users, all across the world.
+By understanding and, more importantly, appreciating Uber’s backend process, and their advanced microservice, we can develop and launch better mobile apps and empower millions of users, all across the world.

 In part 2 of the series, we will decode the entire system design of Uber’s backend process, delve deeper into the various components of the system design and find out what happens when a user requests a driver.
 We will also learn more about Uber’s Geo-Spatial Design.